Kaleb Stewart: Return to solo work (2015–2021)

 Stewart resumed performing solo shows in 2015, altering between bookings under his own name and as Grey Goose.
 By mid-2017, he had abandoned the Grey Goose moniker and steadily performed under his own name.
+In 2016, Stewart was featured on the Joe McMahon song "Time Won't Heal", which appears on the album Another Life, released in the United States by SmartPunk Records and in Europe by Gunner Records.

 In November 2017, Stewart released a split album with Tim Holehouse through British record labels Aaahh!!!
 Real Records and Back From the Dead Records.
 The release was supported by a three-week European tour in November 2017.
 This was followed by the EP All Lo Fi on the Southern Front on Aaahh!!!
 Real Records, which was also promoted with another European tour in March–April 2018.

 In October 2018, Stewart released the album Tropical Depression through Aaahh!!!
 Real Records and Sounds of Subterrania.
 The release was promoted by several European tours: the first, Tropical Depression European Tour 2018, spanned September–October 2018; the second, Tropical Depressions Over Germany Tour 2019, spanned March–April 2019; and the third took place in June 2019.
 A fourth European tour in promotion of the album was scheduled for 2020 but it was cancelled due to the COVID-19 pandemic.
 Aaahh!!!
-Real Records was planning to release Stewart's follow-up EP, I Am Love, I Am Light, in 2021, but it was shelved when Stewart passed away.
+Real Records was planning to release Stewart's follow-up EP, I Am Love, I Am Light, in 2021, but it was shelved when Stewart died.